-The end of childhood signals the beginning of a new range of challenges for families of people with intellectual or developmental delays.
+People with disabilities have the same life goals as most everyone else: from childhood to adulthood they want to enjoy supportive friendships and relationships, achieve academically, and obtain viable career options.
 Until age 22, schools provide a world of benefits for people with special needs, including academic enrichment, therapeutic services, and consistent opportunities to socialize and develop friendships.
 All this ends when they age out of the school system at age 22, leaving neurodiverse individuals with little support and few options.
 Despite a willingness and desire to go to work at this point -- nearly half of those without a job say that they would like one (Human Services Research Institute, 2012) -- the employment rate of people with disabilities is just 27% (U.S. Census Bureau’s 2011 American Community Survey).

 Jobs not only provide financial support, they are also an important source of social interactions for most adults.
 Friendships are one of the most important factors influencing a person’s quality of life and influence both mental and physical health; however, research has shown that for many people with disabilities, significant interpersonal relationships are rare or non-existent, which contributes significantly to rates of depression, anxiety, and challenging behavior (‘I Get by with a Little Help from my Friends’: Adults with Intellectual Disability Discuss Loneliness, McVilly et al., 2006).
 Parents are often unable to be as supportive as they might like, as the physical and psychological strain, unpredictability, and uncontrollability of caring for a loved one with disabilities all create chronic stress that impacts personal health, work, and family relationships.
 Research by the Family Caregiver Alliance, the National Center on Caregiving, reveals that 76% of adults with special needs reside with their parents and in 25% of these homes the parents are 60 years of age or older.

 The Creative Workforce Solutions Summit will give entrepreneurs and social enterprises the tools needed to start or grow a business.
 Successful businesses will share keys to success and needs of special needs focused businesses will be addressed.
 The Summit will create a community of collaboration and support, while enabling opportunities of creative workforce solutions for individuals with special needs during this unprecedented time.

-Summit Impact & Schedule Overview:
+Summit Overview & Schedule